 12407 Lake Shore Boulevard

-William Gwinn Mather entered the family business as a clerk in the Cleveland Iron Mining Co. in Ishpeming, Michigan, after graduation from college.
+William Mather entered the family business in 1878 as a clerk in the Cleveland Iron Mining Company in Ishpeming, Michigan.
 Scholarly and well trained, he worked his way up to vice-president in 1885.
 After his father died in 1890, he became president.
 In 1891, the business merged with the Iron Cliffs Company to form the Cleveland-Cliffs Iron Company.

 Mather served as chairman of the board of the Otis Steel Company, president of the Lake Superior & Ishpeming Railroad Company, the Grand Island Steamship Co., and the National Commercial Bank; vice-president of Citizens Savings and Trust and the Pioneer Iron Co.; and as director of the Kelley Island Lime & Transport Company, and Central Steel Company.
 In 1930, he helped form the Republic Steel Corporation and served as a director.

 William Mather was long known as “Cleveland’s most eligible bachelor.”
 With his white hair, dignified bearing, and cultured accent, he seemed very much the aristocrat.
 Elizabeth Ring Ireland, the widow of James Duane Ireland, Sr. since 1921, lived next door.
 Her mischievous adolescent son, James Ireland Jr., found the Italian Murano blown glass globes on Mather’s estate irresistible targets for his new bb gun.
 He had to face Mr. Mather and pay for the damage out of his pocket money.
 It took some time to do that, and perhaps it brought Elizabeth Ireland and William Mather closer together.